SchoemanClaudia/D20Bingo/README.md

 ## Deployment

 ### Version Control
--   The site was created using Gitpod editor and pushed to Github to the remote repository 'D20Bingo'.
+- The site was created using Gitpod editor and pushed to Github to the remote repository 'D20Bingo'
 - Git commands were used throughout the development to push the code to the remote repository.
-The following git commands were used:
+- The following git commands were used:
-    -   git add . - to add the files to the staging area before being committed.
+  - git add . - to add the files to the staging area before being committed
-    -   git commit -m "commit message" - to commit changes to the local repository queue that are ready for the final step.
+  - git commit -m "commit message" - to commit changes to the local repository queue that are ready for the final step
-    -   git push - to push all committed code to the remote repository on Github.
+  - git push - to push all committed code to the remote repository on Github

 ### Deployment to Github Pages
 - The site was deployed to Github pages as follows:
   - In the Github repository, navigate to Settings tab
   - From the source section drop-down menu, select the Master branch and Save
   - Once the Master branch was selected, the page provided the link to the website
 - The site was deployed to GitHub pages, the live link can be found here: https://schoemanclaudia.github.io/D20Bingo/

 ### Cloning of the Repository Code locally
 - Go to the Github repository that you want to clone
 - Click on the Code button located above all the project files
 - Click on HTTPS and copy the repository link
 - Open the IDE of your choice and paste the copied git url into the IDE terminal
 - The project is now created as a local clone

 ## Credits

-- Slack channel learn-javascript peers, for assisting with adding a meta tag telephone=no to eliminate grid numbers that were recognised as phone number prompt when clicked on.
+- Slack channel learn-javascript peers, for assisting with adding a meta tag telephone=no to eliminate grid numbers that were recognised as a phone number prompt when clicked on
-- Slack channel peer-code-review for their feedback and taking the time to look at D20 Bingo with fresh eyes.
+- Slack channel peer-code-review for their feedback and taking the time to look at D20 Bingo! with fresh eyes
-- Shoutout to henna.s_5P for the support when it all seemed to become overwhelming, and all the extra tips during our chats.
+- Shoutout to [henna.s_5P](https://github.com/hennasingh) for the support when it all seemed to become overwhelming, and all the extra tips during our chats
-- My mentor for the support and knowledge shared, which has been invaluable.
+- My mentor for the support and knowledge shared, which has been invaluable during our mentor calls
-- Slack channel peers for breadcrumbs left to problem solve my own project, while testing and fixing bugs.
+- Slack channel peers for their breadcrumbs left to problem solve this project, while testing and fixing bugs

 ### Content